mcgrathd/pillar-python-sdk/README.md

-# Attract Python REST SDK
+# Pillar Python REST SDK
-Integrate this module in your Python app to communicate with an Attract server.
+Integrate this module in your Python app to communicate with an Pillar server.